 9 and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith.

-Having the righteousness of God imputed or bestowed on us independently of our performance, actions or works is undoubtedly one of the enormous blessings or benefits of the New Covenant in the blood of Jesus Christ.
+Having the righteousness of God imputed or bestowed on us independently of our performance, actions or works is undoubtedly one of the huge blessings or benefits of the New Covenant in the blood of Jesus Christ.

-Sadly, many believers today are not appropriating and enjoying this great blessing because they remain sin-conscious instead of righteousness-conscious in their walk with God.
+Sadly, many believers today are not appropriating and enjoying this great blessing because they remain sin-conscious instead of being righteousness-conscious in their walk with God.

 The blood of bulls and goats associated with the Old Covenant can only purify the bodies of the worshippers; however, it cannot cleanse their minds and consciences from sin.
 Therefore, the Old Covenant people were not entirely free from guilt and condemnation of sin.